 Employer Benefits.
 You can continue to utilize any benefits your employer offers.
 If you are lucky enough to have extra perks like a gym membership or dental coverage, it’s nice to have the option to take advantage of those in addition to medical benefits.

 Camaraderie.
 Your colleagues can provide an additional layer of support throughout your pregnancy.
 At minimum, this could mean that there are always extra drivers around if you have a doctor’s appointment over lunch and a dead car battery.
-At its best, you may with a wonderful group of people who are available eight hours a day to lend a supportive ear or join you for a lap around the office.
+At its best, you may connect with a wonderful group of people who are available eight hours a day to lend a supportive ear or join you for a walking lap around the office.